 Reconciliation is celebrated every Saturday from 4:00 - 4:30pm before the 5pm Mass.

-If you would like to prepare for your first Sacrament of Reconciliation or if you have questions, please contact Esther Jaeger at the parish office 651-423-4402.
+If you would like to prepare for your first Sacrament of Reconciliation or if you have questions, please contact our Faith Formation Director at the parish office 651-423-4402.